openlcb/OpenLCB_Single_Thread/examples/AVR2ServoNIOTACan/README.md

-# AVR 2-Servo N-IO Example, with toggle
+# AVR 2-Servo N-IO Example, with toggle and ACan class

 This sketch was written for a Nano or other ATMega328.
 However, any AVR, with an appropriate  MCP2515 based CAN board, can be used.